|Job Title:||Language and Traditional Culture Program Manager|

 The above statements reflect the general duties considered necessary to describe the principal functions of the job as identified and shall not be considered as a detailed description of all the work requirements that may be inherent in the job.
 Other duties may be assigned.

-- Bachelor’s degree in Native American Studies, Education, Anthropology, Linguistics or related field required.
-A Master’s Degree in the same preferred.
+- Master’s degree in Native American Studies, Education, Anthropology, Linguistics or related field required.
+A PhD in the same preferred.

 - At least three years’ experience in curriculum development with an emphasis on 2ndlanguage acquisition and teaching in a multicultural environment required.
 Experience with State of Oregon k-12 curriculum requirements a plus.